-How does it work?Bergamot oil has several active chemicals.
-These chemicals can make the skin sensitive to sunlight.
+Bergamot oil has several active chemicals and is commonly used as aromatherapy.
+When applied to the skin, the chemicals in bergamot oil can make the skin sensitive to sunlight.

-Uses & Effectiveness
+Uses & Effectiveness ?

 Possibly Ineffective for

 - Anxiety.
 Inhaling bergamot oil as aromatherapy doesn't seem to reduce anxiety in people undergoing radiation therapy.